hareko/js-merge-xml/README.md

 Installation
 ------------

+Run from appropriate directory:
+>npm install mergexml

-Download the [js-merge-xml] package from Github and unzip the files into installation directory.
+Or manually download the [js-merge-xml] package from Github and unzip the files into installation directory.

 Run the sample in your browser (**HTML5** compatible):